Jack-Hayes/commerical-sar-stac/README.md

 The primary goal is to create a unified, harmonized GeoDataFrame for each provider, which is then saved in GeoParquet format.
 The entire process is automated to run weekly via GitHub Actions, ensuring the datasets remain up-to-date.

+> **_NOTE:_**  I beleive that Synspective only provides open data upon request as of October 15, 2025 https://synspective.com/gallery/

 ## Data and API Usage Disclaimer

 This repository contains open-source code for accessing and processing sample datasets provided by commercial companies including Capella Space, Umbra, and ICEYE.